 So what exactly were you looking to do when you started reading this?
 Were you looking to enhance your focus?
 Maybe you were like me and figured you’d try to change your meditation up for a week or so.
 You may have been a skeptic, you may still be.
 Science continues to come out on the subject, so this article is not without caveat.
 There isn’t a ton of current research into the subject, so trepidation naturally abounds.

 Whatever your opinions are, the only way to know your subjective truth is to try it.
 But don’t just try it once; stick with it to get a better idea of how these tracks can aid you.
-Don’t give up after 20 minutes if you don’t feel changes; remember our minds often lie to us, preventing change and/or personal growth.
+They can change your state of mind.
+Don’t give up after 30 minutes if you don’t feel changes; remember our minds often lie to us, preventing change and/or personal growth.

 Over the past week, I’ve introduced different binaural beats to my ears at different times, and it hasn’t always yielded amazing results.
 Again, they didn’t transfer well to any environment without headphones because the binaural beat can’t truly take effect and begin the entrainment.
 Even listening to them in the sensory deprivation tank yielded very un-profound results, and left me craving silence until I eventually turned them off altogether.

 However, every time I sat down to do something productive I’d have little trouble getting in the zone when the beats were steady vibrating my eardrums.

 Whether I fell deep into my inner self and introspectively watched my thoughts assemble in front of me, or settled down to arrange my thoughts on a subject, I tried doing it accompanied to binaural beats.
 I noticed the effects in the same way a lot of mental strategies show results: subjectively.
 Better than white noise or relaxing music, these sound frequencies will mess with your brain state in the best kind of way.
 When one listens to binaural beats, you’ll blast out of delta waves into modes of being you never thought possible.